Home » Side Dishes » Roasted curried cauliflower with golden raisins and ginger

 Ingredients

-• 1 head cauliflower broken into small pieces
+• 1 large head of cauliflower or two small heads, broken into small pieces

 Instructions